Want to know how to hike the Fire Wave at Valley of Fire State Park?

-Most people who visit Las Vegas know about Red Rock Canyon, which offers some great hikes within half an hour of the strip.
+Most people who visit Las Vegas know about Red Rock Canyon, which offers some great hikes within half an hour of the Strip.
 But if you’re willing to drive an hour away, you’ll find yourself in the magical Valley of Fire State Park, which includes one of the unique landmarks in the Southwest, the Fire Wave.

 Valley of Fire is Nevada’s oldest and largest state park.
-Other than Red Rock, which is part of Vegas, it’s our go-to spot to take visitors from out of town.
+Besides Red Rock, which is part of Vegas, it’s our go-to spot to take our out-of-towners.
 We’ve been a lot since it’s so convenient, and we’re still surprised when we find new spots to explore in the park.

 The first major sites people see are rock structures like the Fire Wave, the White Domes, Arch Rock, and Elephant Rock.

-Our very first visit to Valley of Fire, we did the Fire Wave hike.
-Back in 2015, it was not on the official brochure. it was a secret but not so secret trail.
-Now, it’s probably the most popular landmark in the park.
+On our very first visit to Valley of Fire back in 2015, we did the Fire Wave hike.
+At the time, it was not on the official brochure, but now the secret’s out, and it’s the most popular landmark in the park.
 Many people say it looks like the elusive Wave in Arizona, except that it’s so much more accessible.

 Valley of Fire State Park